Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Using Shape for Low-Shot Classification

 \section{Using Shape for Low-Shot Classification}

-In principle, 3D shape is an attractive representation for object recognition~\cite{marr2010vision, osada2002shape, li2015joint, lee2018cross} due to its obvious invariance to the effects of viewpoint, illumination, and background, which can be challenging for appearance-based approaches.
-While appearance-based methods can model these sources of variation given sufficient training images, there is always a question of how well such models can generalize to novel categories and objects~\cite{geirhos2018imagenet}.
+In principle, 3D shape is an attractive representation for object recognition~\cite{marr2010vision, osada2002shape, li2015joint, lee2018cross} due to its invariance to the effects of viewpoint, illumination, and background, which can be challenging for appearance-based approaches.
+While appearance-based methods may be able to model these sources of variation given sufficient training images, there is always a question of how well such models can generalize to novel categories and objects~\cite{geirhos2018imagenet}.

 Despite its potential advantages, no previous work on low-shot learning has utilized 3D shape, for at least two reasons: 1) It is unclear how to leverage 3D shape in improving \emph{image-based} low shot learning;\footnote{Our focus is on few-shot methods in which the queries are \emph{images}, with no 3D shape information available, as this is the most general and useful paradigm.} 2) There is a lack of 3D shape datasets that contain a sufficient number of object categories to support effective experimentation.
-This is due to the additional data requirements of few-shot learning: The training/validation/testing split is over different classes and not data points of the same class~\cite{ren2018meta, vinyals2016matching}, in order to effectively test generalization to unseen classes.
-To explain this issue more formally, let $\mathcal{D}^{\text{train}}$ denote the base classes, and $\mathcal{D}^{\text{val}}$ and $\mathcal{D}^{\text{test}}$ denote the validation and testing sets, respectively, where these sets comprise a disjoint partition of the total available classes.
+This is due to the additional data requirements of few-shot learning: The training/validation/testing split is over different classes and not data points of the same class~\cite{ren2018meta, vinyals2016matching} in order to effectively test generalization to unseen classes.